 To stop the lid falling through I used two thin strips of stainless steel I had, but use what you have.

 I cut the strips to length and riveted them on the inside of the barrel.
 I found starting in the center and riveting out kept them flush.

-I lined up the hinges and center punched and drilled two holes on each hinge at opposite corners.
-Then checking it swings properly and adjusting, drilled and riveted the rest.
+I lined up the hinges and centre punched and drilled two holes on each hinge at opposite corners.
+Then checking it swings properly and adjusted, drilled and riveted the rest.

 Continued Page 2…